attogram/ollama-bash-toolshed/README.md

   /config name       - view a config
   /config name value - set a config to new value
   /quit or /bye      - end the chat
-  /help              - list of all commands
+  !<command>         - run any command in the local shell /help              - list of all commands
 ```